Head Coach / Offensive Coordinator

 He and his wife, Solange, have two boys, Aidan and Ronan.

-Coach Barnett is in his second season of coaching the wide receivers at RMC.
+Coach Barnett is in his third season of coaching the wide receivers at RMC.
 Born and raised in southern California, Nathan Barnett played receiver at Rocky Mountain College in 2009 and 2010 and was named first team all-conference after his senior season.
 He's a recent RMC graduate with a bachelor's of science in health sciences.
-In the offseason, Coach Barnett is a certified personal trainer and is studying to become a paramedic.
+In the offseason, Coach Barnett is a certified personal trainer and is studying to become a firefighter.